 Indian foreign policy is a legatee of that vision, and Modi will use his powerful office to change it.
 His decision to skip the Non-Aligned Meeting in 2016, and to will the “Indo-Pacific” as a geopolitical construct into existence are all attempts at this disruption.
 What aids his cause is the dysfunction, described above, that has crept into the international system.
 The world is not quite at the same crossroads today as it was at the end of the second world war.

-In an earlier essay for The Wire, I that the political, social and economic values that India aspires to still largely resemble those at the time of her birth.
+In an earlier essay for The Wire, I argued that the political, social and economic values that India aspires to still largely resemble those at the time of her birth.
 But the recently concluded elections cast a big shadow over that assumption.
 Due to a curious mix of circumstance and design, Modi will come closest to the levers Jawaharlal Nehru could pull to singularly chart the future of India’s external engagement.
 Modi has seized that opportunity by remaining in power for another five years – as a one-term prime minister, he would likely have remained an aberration – as opposed to Nehru, who enjoyed a free hand right from his first term.

 Students, scholars and observers of international relations in India are therefore confronted with the possibility of a fundamental shift in the intellectual and ideological moorings around which the country’s foreign policy has hitherto been conducted.
 Members of the commentariat may have their own views, favourable or negative, of this shift; what is important is that the academy too senses and responds with agility to it through sustained and rigorous scholarship.